michull/ha-elternportal/README.md

 or do the following steps:

-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Elternportal"
+1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "elternportal"
 1. Follow the configuration flow.

     Field name | Content